-- 2.4.2 The operative dates of performance standards shall be the effective date of adoption of amended or additional performance standards, except as otherwise specified in Table 2-1.
-Certifications shall terminate on the operative date of amended or additional performance standards unless the Executive Officer determines that the system meets the amended or additional performance standards or specifications.
-Upon the operative date of the amended or additional performance standards, only systems complying with the amended or additional performance standards may be installed. - 2.4.3 The operative dates of performance specifications are listed in Table 2-1.
-As of the operative date of amended or additional performance specifications, only systems complying with the amended or additional performance specifications may be installed. - 2.4.4 When the Executive Officer determines that no Standing Loss Control, Phase I, or Phase II system has been certified or will not be commercially available by the operative dates specified in Table 2-1 of CP-206, the Executive Officer shall extend the operative date and may extend the effective date of amended or additional performance standards or specifications.
-If there is only one certified system to meet amended or additional standards, that system is considered to be commercially available if that system can be shipped within eight weeks of the receipt of an order by the equipment manufacturer. - 2.4.5 The Executive Officer may determine that a system certified prior to the operative date meets the amended or additional performance standards or specifications.
-In determining whether a previously certified system conforms to any additional or amended performance standards, specifications or other requirements adopted subsequent to certification of the system, the Executive Officer may consider any appropriate information, including data obtained in the previous certification testing of the system in lieu of new testing. - 2.4.6 Gasoline Dispensing Facilities in districts that ARB determines are in attainment with the state standard for Ozone are exempted from the Enhanced Vapor Recovery performance standards and specifications set forth in Sections 3 through 10 inclusive, with the exception of the requirement for compatibility with vehicles that are equipped with Onboard Refueling Vapor Recovery (ORVR) systems as specified in subsections 5.4.
+- 2.4.47 When the Executive Officer determines that no Standing Loss Control, Phase I, or Phase II system has been certified or will not be commercially available by the operative dates specified in Table 2-1 of CP-206, the Executive Officer shall extend the operative date and may extend the effective date of amended or additional performance standards or specifications.
+If there is only one certified system to meet amended or additional standards, that system is considered to be commercially available if that system can be shipped within eight weeks of the receipt of an order by the equipment manufacturer. - 2.4.58 The Executive Officer may determine that a system certified prior to the operative date meets the amended or additional performance standards or specifications.
+In determining whether a previously certified system conforms to any additional or amended performance standards, specifications or other requirements adopted subsequent to certification of the system, the Executive Officer may consider any appropriate information, including data obtained in the previous certification testing of the system in lieu of new testing. - 2.4.96 Gasoline Dispensing Facilities with Phase II vapor recovery systems shall meet in districts that ARB determines are in attainment with the state standard for Ozone are exempted from the Enhanced Vapor Recovery performance standards and specifications set forth in Sections 3 through 10 inclusive, with the exception of the requirement for compatibility with vehicles that are equipped with Onboard Refueling Vapor Recovery (ORVR) systems as specified in subsections 5.4.
 New GDFs, and those undergoing major modifications, are not exempt.
 If exempt facilities become subject to additional standards due to a subsequent reclassification of their district such that the district is no longer in attainment, the facilities will have four years to comply.